-It is your business’ personality.
-It is much more than a name, a logo, or a tagline.
-It is one of the most powerful ways you establish credibility, communicate your message, and stand apart from everyone else out there doing something similar.
+Much more than a name, a logo, or a tagline, you can think of your brand as your business’ personality.
+It’s also one of the most powerful ways you establish credibility, communicate your message, and stand apart from everyone else doing or selling something similar as you.

-You already know that establishing your brand guidelines is the first move.
+So, you already know that establishing your brand guidelines is the first move.
 But you also want to be sure you’re sticking to them over time and throughout your business journey.
-A great way to do this is by doing a brand review.
+A great way to do this is by scheduling regular brand reviews.

 Why Every Business Should Do A Routine Brand Review

-I know you.
-You work hard to create a ton of amazing content that your audience really cares about.
+Creating a ton of amazing content that your audience really cares about is hard work, am I right?
 It’s not an easy thing to do.
 In fact, it takes a lot of time and energy.
-A brand review can help you determine what’s been working, what hasn’t, and what opportunities you might actually be missing out on that could move your brand forward.
+A brand review can help you determine what’s been working, what hasn’t, and what opportunities you might actually be missing out on that could move your business forward.

 It can also help with having a better understanding of the strengths and weaknesses in your business.
 Now, even if you’re not a data nerd like I am, you have to admit that’s pretty cool to know how your content is doing especially after pouring your heart and soul into building this amazing business of yours.

 So, how often should you be reviewing your brand?
 I recommend doing a brand review every 6 months, but at the very least, you should be checking in annually.
 The beginning of the year is a great time for it as well with the previous year still fresh in your mind, which can make it easier to evaluate.